codecrafters-io/build-your-own-redis/stage_descriptions/lists-10-ec3.md

 # (Blocks)
 ```

-After a short while, it'll then send `RPUSH` using another client:
+After a short while, another client will push an element to the same list:

 ```bash
 # In another client: